ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 - [Heroku](https://www.heroku.com/)

 This guide will help you decide which platform will get your web application to production the quickest and easiest.
-We will first look at how easy I found each platform to use, then learn how to work with each platform.
+We will first look at the ease of use metrics I tracked for each platform, then learn how to work with each platform.
 We will create and deploy a simple "Hello, world!" application written in Python with Flask to each platform provider.

 ## Benchmarks